Chart Color Schemes

 Mont Albert North shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Mont Albert North has notably higher educational attainment than broader averages.
-Among residents aged 15 and above, 49.9% hold university qualifications, surpassing the national average of 30.4% and the Victorian average of 33.4%.
-This is led by bachelor degrees at 30.1%, followed by postgraduate qualifications at 14.2% and graduate diplomas at 5.6%.
+Mont Albert North's educational attainment is notably higher than national averages.
+Among residents aged 15+, 49.9% possess university qualifications, compared to Australia's 30.4% and Victoria's 33.4%.
+Bachelor degrees are the most common at 30.1%, followed by postgraduate qualifications (14.2%) and graduate diplomas (5.6%).
 Vocational pathways account for 20.4% of qualifications, with advanced diplomas at 10.8% and certificates at 9.6%.

 Frequently Asked Questions - Education